ANH-HU-N-AISOFT/MMD-Holding/libs/typescript-utilities/src/shared/@essentials/README.md

-# Overview# Overview
+# Overview

 This repository provides essential type definitions for foundational use.

 # Naming Convention

 # Requirements

 1. **Description and Type Definition**: Clearly describe the type and define the types for input parameters.
 2. **JSDoc Annotations**:

 - **Overview**: A brief summary of the type's purpose.
 - **Inputs**: List and describe each input parameter.
 - **Outputs**: Describe the output the type returns.
 - **Examples**: Provide example usage of the type.
 - **Constraints**: Any limitations or constraints the type may have.

 3. **Testing**:

 - Ensure tests are written for the primary use case (happy path).
 - Include tests for specific scenarios the type is designed to address.

 4. **README file**

 - Each utility type or module should have its own **`README.md`** file that provides detailed documentation.
 - The **`README.md`** should include:
   - **Overview**: A concise description of the module's purpose.